AnonymerNiklasistanonym/RaspiForBeginners/README.md

 3. If you come from a WINDOWS computer you probably wondered why there was no error prompt after I created first the folder `cool folder` and then `Cool folder` without any kind of error prompt.
 That is because of LINUX.
 The file system is in contrast to WINDOWS - if you put it simply - not case sensitive.
 You can create files and folders with the same name as long as there is a difference in large or lower case.
 On WINDOWS computers you can't do this.
 Every file in a directory there can only have a unique name.
 4. Wait a second, I want also to create files :disappointed:...

-- `touch` creates a file with the name you write after it :happy:
+- `touch` creates a file with the name you write after it :smiley:

 ```
 pi@raspberrypi:~ $ touch cool_file